 - You are undertaking a learning aim below level 3 and are not in receipt of Job Seekers Allowance or Employment and Support Allowance (WRAG) but you are unemployed and in receipt of another state benefit and will be studying for a learning aim that will help you enter employment.
 Please note that this eligibility is at the discretion of the provider.

-There is no Skills Funding Agency funding available for learners aged 24 and over undertaking a non-Apprenticeship learning aim at level 3 or above.
-Learners must either take out a 24+ Advanced Learning Loan or fund the course privately.
+There is no Education & Skills Funding Agency funding available for learners aged 24 and over undertaking a non-Apprenticeship learning aim at level 3 or above.
+Learners must either take out an Advanced Learning Loan or fund the course privately.

 If you do not fall into either of these categories and can't afford to pay your course fees, then you can apply to our hardship funds for financial help.
 Speak to the enrolling officer at the centre or contact us on 0191 433 8516 for more information.